-Lebanon Valley College offers five graduate programs to students: Master of Athletic Training, Master of Business Administration, Master of Music Education, Master of Science Education, and Doctor of Physical Therapy.
+Lebanon Valley College offers the following graduate programs: Certificate in Integrated STEM Education, Master of Athletic Training (MAT), Master of Business Administration (MBA), Master of Music Education (MME), Master of Science in Speech-Language Pathology (MSSLP), Master of Science in STEM Education (MSSE), and Doctor of Physical Therapy (DPT).

 Academic Advising and Registration

-Graduate students should contact their academic advisors prior to class registrationm, as needed.
+Graduate students should contact their academic advisors prior to class registration, as needed.
 The advisor will develop a graduation plan with the student.
 All course registrations require the advisor’s approval.

 Students receiving educational benefits provided by the Department of Veteran Affairs (DVA) and/or the Department of Defense (DoD) must report their enrollment to the Financial Aid Office upon registration each semester or summer session.
 The Financial Aid Office will then submit certification of enrollment to the DVA and/or the DoD.
 Students should complete the FAFSA and the financial aid process each year according to the school's requirements and deadlines.
 Please be advised that Lebanon Valley College reserves the right to decrease institutional aid awarded to students receiving military and veterans' benefits according to school policy.
 Students receiving Education Assistance Program (EAP) and/or Federal Tuition Assistance (FTA) benefits are responsible for applying these benefits through their unit of assignment prior to the start of each semester or summer session and for submitting all the necessary forms to the Financial Aid Office.